RajHarsh01/GoFr-project/README.md

 ## UDC MANAGEMENT SYSTEM USING GO AND GoFr

 The Go CRUD Application is a simple yet robust project built using the GoFr and MySQL database.
-It facilitates basic CRUD operations (Create, Read, Update, Delete) for managing UDC records.
+It facilitates basic CRUD operations (Create, Read, Update, Delete) for managing UDC(University Disciplinary Committee) records.
 Fork, customize, and extend to meet your specific needs with the flexibility of Go and GoFr.

 # Prerequisites
 - [Go](https://go.dev/)